hphelion/documentation/moonshot/manage.backup-process.md

     The Baremetal Host hosts the cloud instances using the Baremetal driver for OpenStack Nova compute service.
 Within the OpenStack framework, the Baremetal driver has the same role as the drivers for other hypervisors (libvirt, xen, etc.), and yet it is presently unique because the hardware is not virtualized; there is no hypervisor between the tenants and the physical hardware which includes Moonshot cartridges.

-## Backing up and restoring the HP Cloud OS for Moonshot Management Host {#backup-restore-moonshot}
+## Backing up and restoring the HP Helion Cloud OS for Moonshot Management Host {#backup-restore-moonshot}

 We recommend designing and implementing a virtual machine-based backup policy, which enables IT Administrators or Backup Administrators to design a simple backup policy in comparison to using file-based solutions.